 A recognised English language qualification is required.

 How to apply

 Please submit your application online.
-When prompted use the reference number 2223-JAN-HAS07.
+When prompted use the reference number 2223-JAN-HAS11.

 Please note that the following selection process applies.

-Interviews by the prospective supervisory team will take place in the week commencing 12 September 2022.
+Interviews by the prospective supervisory team will take place on 23 September 2022.
 If you have not heard from us by that date, we thank you for your application but on this occasion you have not been successful.

 Following the initial interview, two candidates will be selected; a first-choice candidate and a reserve candidate.
 The first-choice candidate (or the reserve, if the first-choice candidate is unavailable) will then undertake a second interview by a senior faculty panel on the 31 October 2022.
 The PhD will be awarded following a successful second interview.